 The institutional link focuses on three areas; technological advances in factory monitoring, developmental activities at USC for staff research skills training and scoping industry-academia links at USC in Cebu City.
-The aim of the project area: “technological advances in factory monitoring systems” is to model and then optimise, a solar drying facility, which processes mango by-products (kernel, peel, and seed) into useful products, using novel technology developed at USC.
+The aim of this project area: “technological advances in factory monitoring systems” is to model and then optimise, a solar drying facility, which processes mango by-products (kernel, peel, and seed) into useful products, using novel technology developed at USC.

 A full end-to-end Wireless Sensor Network (WSN) environmental monitoring system has been developed and deployed, targeted at monitoring temperature, relative humidity, air flow and radiant temperatures of data from the drying environments (solar dryer and tunnel dryer).